SuryaTeja2121/Mini-Projects/Computational Engineering Mechanics/Project Report/README.md

-## Please go through the detailed Project Report for the better understanding of the Project.
+## Please go through the detailed Project Report for better understanding of the Project.